storj-archived/storj.io/content/privacy-policy/privacyPolicy.md

 <p>Storj may transfer some of your personal information outside of the EEA.
 Storj may transmit some of your personal information to a country where the data protection laws may not provide a level of protection equivalent to the laws in your jurisdiction, including the United States.
 As required by applicable law, Storj will provide an adequate level of protection for your personal data using various means, including, where appropriate:</p>

 <ul>
-	<li>relying on a formal decision by the European Commission that a certain country ensures an adequate level of protection for personal data (a full list of such decisions may be accessed online <a target="_blank class="link" href="http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm">here</a>.</li>
+	<li><p>relying on a formal decision by the European Commission that a certain country ensures an adequate level of protection for personal data (a full list of such decisions may be accessed online <a target="_blank class="link" href="http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm">here</a>.</li></p>
-	<li>entering into appropriate data transfer agreements based on language approved by the European Commission, such as the Standard Contractual Clauses (2010/87/EC and/or 2004/915/EC), which are available upon request at <a href=mailto:legal@storj.io;>legal@storj.io;</a></li>
+	<li><p>entering into appropriate data transfer agreements based on language approved by the European Commission, such as the Standard Contractual Clauses (2010/87/EC and/or 2004/915/EC), which are available upon request at <a href=mailto:legal@storj.io;>legal@storj.io;</a></li></p>
-	<li>implementing appropriate physical, technical, and organizational security measures to protect personal information against accidental or unlawful destruction, accidental loss or alteration, unauthorized disclosure or access, and against unlawful forms of processing; and</li>
+	<li><p>implementing appropriate physical, technical, and organizational security measures to protect personal information against accidental or unlawful destruction, accidental loss or alteration, unauthorized disclosure or access, and against unlawful forms of processing; and</li></p>
-	<li>taking other measures to provide an adequate level of data protection in accordance with applicable law.</li>
+	<li><p>taking other measures to provide an adequate level of data protection in accordance with applicable law.</li></p>
 </ul>

 <p>Any onward transfer is subject to appropriate onward transfer requirements as required by applicable law.</p>